 And she was supposed to believe that she was one of them?
 It was too much.

 She still wanted to believe it was a dream but it was becoming harder and harder to do so.
 She should have jumped awake several times by now, startled and dripping with sweat from the fear of it all, but she hadn’t.
 No, she was still living this nightmare.

-She was soaked, and mentally and physically exhausted.
+She was soaked and mentally and physically exhausted.
 She hadn’t realized where she was running to, but her body just knew where to take her.
-When Kaleb had brought her here it had been amazing.
+When Kaleb brought her here it was amazing.
 Too bad the very thought of Kaleb wasn’t.
 She didn’t want to see him since he changed in front of her.